pravega/video-samples/README.md

 HTTP Live Streaming, or MPEG Transport Stream (broadcast video), these are already packetized into small packets of 188 or 1500 bytes.
 These can be stored in Pravega as-is.
-However, due to the complexity involved in decoding such transport streams, it is often easier to store individual video frames as ordinary images as described in this project.
+However, due to the complexity involved in decoding such transport streams, it is often easier to store individual video frames as ordinary images using the methods described in this project.

 ## Writing Video to Pravega